Last Updated on March 6, 2021 by Helga Dosa

-In the time following the end of the Western Roman Empire known popularly as the Dark Ages, Italy faced great hardship due to the political and military struggles among the Byzantines, the Lombards and the Franks, along with a visible collapse of the Mediterranean trade.
+In the time following the end of the Western Roman Empire known popularly as the Dark Ages, medieval Italy faced great hardship due to the political and military struggles among the Byzantines, the Lombards, the Franks, along with a visible collapse of the Mediterranean trade.
 So how was life in the Middle Ages in Italy?

-The twelfth century saw the Normans continue their conquests under powerful leaders such as Roger I and Roger II of Sicily.
-It was Roger II who consolidated all the Norman territories into the new Kingdom of Sicily, with himself as its first king.
 The assumption of such power was approved neither by the Pope nor by local people.
-With the Pope’s death, Roger helped electing an Antipope who, in exchange, crowned him King of Sicily in 1130.
+With the Pope’s death, Roger helped to elect an Antipope who, in exchange, crowned him King of Sicily in 1130.
 Shortly thereafter, the official Pope, backed by Imperial armies, began a campaign to conquest Southern Italy.
-After a series of bloody battles, the Normans were eventually accepted as the rulers of South of Italy by Pope Innocent II.
+After a series of bloody battles, the Normans were eventually accepted as the rulers of the South of Italy by Pope Innocent II.

 After the death of Roger II, Emperor Manuel I Komnenos made an attempt to regain the lands taken by the Normans in 1155.
-Generals Michael Palaeogus and John Doukas, along with a Byzantine army and a hefty amount of gold, attacked Apulia trying to take advantage of the untested new King, William.
+Generals Michael Palaeologus and John Doukas, along with a Byzantine army and a hefty amount of gold, attacked Apulia trying to take advantage of the untested new King, William.
 How does the story continue in Italy in the middle ages?

-If you’re interested to see how life truly was for people at the time of the Norman conquest, classic movies Brancaleone and Brancaleone alle crociate by Mario Monicelli are a good place to start.
-Monicelli did quite a bit of research before producing the movies and the characters are quite believable.
+If you’re interested to see how life truly was for people at the time of the Norman conquest, classic movies Brancaleone and Brancaleone alle crociate by Mario Monicelli are a good place to start!
+Monicelli did quite a bit of research before producing the movies and the characters are respecting historical facts pretty well.
 The language used is not, indeed, modern Italian, but an Italian vernacular very close to what was used at the time.

-During the 13th century, many parts of Europe were experiencing a good economic growth.
+During the thirteenths century, many parts of Europe were experiencing good economic growth.
 Trade routes, on both land and sea, linked Italy’s Mediterranean ports to the Hanseatic League of Germany and other trade networks in Europe.

-During this period, the city-states of Italy widely expanded and grew in terms of power, to the point of eventually becoming fully independent from the Holy Roman Empire.
-Apart from Naples, all other city-states had managed to remain independent fror foreign power.
+During this period, the Italian city-states widely expanded and grew in terms of power, to the point of eventually becoming fully independent from the Holy Roman Empire.
+Apart from Naples, all other city-states had managed to remain independent from a foreign power.
 It was in this period that new infrastructures and commerce methods developed, along with seminal institutions and concepts of modern life, like banks and exchange markets.
 This is when life in the middle ages of Italy started to greatly improve!

-During the 14th century, Italy experienced a series of natural catastrophes, causing the economy to experience a set back.
+During the fourteenth century, Italy experienced a series of natural catastrophes, causing the economy to experience a setback.
 This, in fact, happened a bit everywhere in Europe.
 Geologists named this period Little Ice Age: it caused profound climatic instability which had as a consequence a severe decline of agricultural output and a rise of epidemics and famine.

-The war between France and England disrupted trade in many parts of North Western Europe, mainly in 1345.
-However, the most devastating event of all was the infamous Black Death, the bubonic plague, who decimated Italian and European population.
+The war between France and England disrupted trade in many parts of North-Western Europe, mainly in 1345.
+However, the most devastating event of all was the infamous Black Death, the bubonic plague, which decimated the Italian and European population.